siisee11/Xcache/client/README.md

 1.
 This module works under memory intensive situation.
-To see its effect, run spark tpc benchmark.
+You can use cgroup to limit memory.

 2.
-Under testing/ directory, there is simple file copy test.
+Test fio(File I/O) benchmark.
-Type `./test <number of iteration>` to run test.
+Under fio_test/ directory, there are some scripts.

-3.
+`gen_cgroup.sh` will generate cgroup limiting memory to about 1GB.
-File I/O tester fio can be used.
+`run_cgroup.fio.sh' will run fio job under cgroup condition.

 ## Performance measure
 This module use debugfs to get system information, you can find it under /sys/kernel/debug/pmdfc